 One trip was for night offroad cruising.
 We left our camp site at 7 pm and were hoping to encounter some wildlife.
 We did see a hare.
 Nothing bigger than that.
 The mosquitoes and blackflies were brutal as we were waiting for the sun to set.
 That was the moment where we knew that the next upgrade will be a bug screen for the window(s).

 We watched the sun go down, leaving a nice orange line on the horizon.
 Can't beat that view.
 We waited until all light was gone so we could start with our cruise.
 The offroad lights produced a most unexpected balance of light together with the crescent moon.

 More about offroad trips on the next pages or skip to Offroad trips in the Timiskaming District

 We came for the abandoned mines and the Heritage Silver Trail is the best way to learn about the history of mining and see the tools and some of the old places.

 The Heritage Silver Trail is a self-guided tour.
 The trail map and trail guide are available from their website.
 We spent two days to complete the trail.
 There is too much information and we were in no rush.

 On the 'Cart Lake Tailings Lookout' we actually left the Jeep parked and crossed the dried out lake to have a closer look at the 'Silverfields Mill'.
-The building is fenced in but it sure is more impressive close up than from across the lake.
+The building is behind a fenced, but it sure is more impressive close up than from across the lake.

-Four sites were removed from the Heritage Silver Trail, two of them we passed by chance during our excursion to the Hound Chute plant on the Montreal River.
+Four sites are no longer part of the Heritage Silver Trail, two of them we passed by chance during our excursion to the Hound Chute plant on the Montreal River.
 This plant generated compressed air for the mines.

 Our next visit will hopefully have all the museums open again, including the museum in Cobalt.
 We tried to book an underground mine tour at the Colonial Mine Site, but like all the guided and indoor attractions, it was closed.